Texas Tech and Notre Dame play in second round of NCAA Tournament

 San Diego; Sunday, 7:10 p.m.
 EDT

-BOTTOM LINE: The No. 12 Texas Tech Red Raiders and Notre Dame Fighting Irish play in the NCAA Tournament second round.
+BOTTOM LINE: The No. 12 Texas Tech Red Raiders and Notre Dame Fighting Irish meet in the NCAA Tournament second round.

-The Red Raiders' record in Big 12 games is 12-6.
-Texas Tech ranks seventh in the Big 12 shooting 32.3% from downtown, led by Bryson Williams shooting 42.7% from 3-point range.
+The Red Raiders have gone 12-6 against Big 12 teams.
+Texas Tech is seventh in the Big 12 shooting 32.3% from downtown, led by Bryson Williams shooting 42.7% from 3-point range.

-The Fighting Irish are 15-5 in ACC play.
-Notre Dame is second in the ACC shooting 38.3% from downtown.
-J.R.
-Konieczny leads the Fighting Irish shooting 100% from 3-point range.
+The Fighting Irish's record in ACC action is 15-5.
+Notre Dame has a 3-1 record in one-possession games.

-TOP PERFORMERS: Williams is scoring 13.9 points per game and averaging 4.2 rebounds for the Red Raiders.
-Adonis Arms is averaging 6.8 points and 3.3 rebounds over the last 10 games for Texas Tech.
+TOP PERFORMERS: Williams is averaging 13.9 points for the Red Raiders.
+Adonis Arms is averaging 6.8 points over the last 10 games for Texas Tech.

-Paul Atkinson is averaging 12.8 points and seven rebounds for the Fighting Irish.
-Cormac Ryan is averaging 1.6 made 3-pointers over the last 10 games for Notre Dame.
+Dane Goodwin averages 2.0 made 3-pointers per game for the Fighting Irish, scoring 13.6 points while shooting 45.3% from beyond the arc.
+Blake Wesley is averaging 9.6 points over the past 10 games for Notre Dame.

 LAST 10 GAMES: Red Raiders: 7-3, averaging 72.6 points, 29.7 rebounds, 16.1 assists, 6.3 steals and 4.0 blocks per game while shooting 52.2% from the field.
 Their opponents have averaged 61.4 points per game.